Tallon Griekspoor

 Tallon Griekspoor (/nl/; born 2 July 1996) is a Dutch professional tennis player.
-He has a career-high ATP singles ranking of world No. 21, achieved on 6 November 2023 and a doubles ranking of No. 61, achieved on 10 June 2024.
-He won three ATP Tour singles titles and two in doubles.
-He is currently the No. 1 singles player from The Netherlands.
+He has a career-high ATP singles ranking of world No. 21 achieved on 6 November 2023 and a best doubles ranking of No. 61, reached on 10 June 2024.
+He is the current No. 1 singles player from The Netherlands.

+Griekspoor has won five ATP Tour titles combined, three in singles and two in doubles.
+He represents The Netherlands at the Davis Cup.

-Griekspoor also had great achievements on ATP Challenger Tour: He holds the record for most titles of this level in one season (2021 - 8 titles), and also became the first player to this date to earn five consecutive such titles.
+Griekspoor is notable for a record eight Challenger titles won in one season (2021), and the first player to earn five consecutive such titles.

 Early life and background

 Griekspoor was born in Haarlem to father Ron and mother Monique, and grew up in Nieuw-Vennep.
 He has two older brothers, Scott and Kevin, who are twins.
 His grandfather Joop founded the construction company Griekspoor BV, where much of his family works.

 Griekspoor and his brothers began playing tennis when he was six, training at the Nieuw-Vennep Tennis Club.
 At the age of 12, he began playing at the Zandvoort Tennis Club.